IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_dedicated_host.rst

     (Required for new resource) The host name of dedicatated host.

+  flavor (False, str, 56_CORES_X_242_RAM_X_1_4_TB)
+    The flavor of the dedicatated host.

+  router_hostname (False, str, None)
+    (Required for new resource) The hostname of the primary router that the dedicated host is associated with.

+  cpu_count (False, int, None)
+    The capacity that the dedicated host's CPU allocation is restricted to.

+  disk_capacity (False, int, None)
+    The capacity that the dedicated host's disk allocation is restricted to.

   id (False, str, None)
     (Required when updating or destroying existing resource) IBM Cloud Resource ID.